FM (2002); IM (2005); GM (2007); Italian Champion (2007, 2008, 2010, 2011).

 Soon after moving to Madrid, Caruana participated in the Madrid Team Championships.

 <National Teams>: In June 2008, Caruana played first board for Italy in the Mitropa Cup 2008, a four-board team competition amongst 10 "middle" European nations.
 He scored +6 (7.5/9) winning the first board prize with a performance rating of 2810.
 In the same event in 2009, held in Rogaska Slatina in Slovenia, he lead Italy to a silver medal and won individual gold with 7.5/9.
-He played for Italy in the European Team Championships in 2007, 2009, and 2011, his best personal result being 4th on board 1 in 2009 scoring 5.5/8
+He played for Italy in the European Team Championships in 2007, 2009, 2011 and 2013, his best personal results being 4th on board 1 in 2009 scoring 5.5/8 and 4th on board 1 in 2013 when he scored 6/9.

 He currently lives in Europe and in Tarpon Springs, Florida.